Zero Waste Case Study: Seattle

 - Separate contractor compensation from customer rates: Seattle staff economists model and design rates appropriate to incentivize customers to reduce waste.
 Collection contractors are compensated separately from the rates, so they are not affected by customer choices.

 - Publicly-owned transfer stations: Seattle owns two recycling and transfer stations, the North Transfer Station and the South Transfer Station.
 Each facility is being upgraded after an extensive public outreach and visioning process.
 Public ownership of the transfer stations gives the city the flexibility to contract competitively with distant landfills.

-The city sets customer rates and does billing, and contractors are paid a flat monthly fee for service.
+The city sets customer rates and does billing, and contractors are paid a combination of fixed and variable costs to better reflect the true cost of service.
 Compensation rates for the contractors are based on initial cost of service proposal plus an annual compensation adjustment.
 Compensation adjustments are indexed for inflation through an “Inflation Adjustment Factor” based on three indices: labor, fuel and Consumer Price Index.

 Performance bonuses and penalties are based on service delivery standards, and contractors are rewarded for reduction in garbage and increases in recycling and composting.
 In addition, the contract includes the option of reducing garbage service to every other week with reduced service fees.